Universiteit Leiden

 About the programme

-The Arts, Media and Society programme in its introductory year will give you a sound foundation of core knowledge about modern and contemporary art and art history.
-You will also start developing your academic skills.
+In the introductory year the Arts, Media and Society programme will give you a strong foundation in modern and contemporary art and art history.
+You will also begin developing your academic skills.
 In the second and third year, you will explore the impact that art has on society and the role of the media.
 During these two years, the focus will be on contemporary art and media.
-In years two and three you will have elective options, allowing you to tailor the programme according to your interests.
+In year three you will have elective options, allowing you to tailor the programme according to your interests.

 Study art’s response to societal challenges

-In this multidisciplinary bachelor programme, you will engage with modern and global contemporary art, while also gaining basic knowledge about the history of European art.
-You will explore how artists in the past and present have responded to societal issues and how their practice has been affected by the media of their time. such as global warming, racial discrimination or social inequality.
-Much of the teaching is based on research projects that our staff is engaged in.
-You will be invited to participate in some of these projects and will take the first steps in developing your own research interests.
+In this multidisciplinary bachelor programme, you will engage with modern and global contemporary art, while also building a foundation of knowledge about the history of art in (Western) Europe and the US from a global perspective.
+You will explore how artists in the past and present have responded to societal issues and how their practice has been affected by the media of their time.
+Issues such as global warming, racial discrimination or social inequality.
+Much of the teaching is based on ongoing research by our staff.
+You will have the chance to take part in some of these projects and begin developing your own research ideas.

 Multidisciplinary programme